 AUTO 102 Auto Maintenance & Light Repair 2 cr.
 This course will introduce students to preventative maintenance and light repair on automobiles.
-Repair topics will consist of a typical maintenance service on fluids and filters.
+Repair tonics will consist of a typical maintenance service on topics will consist of a typical maintenance service on fluids and filters.
 Equipment instruction will include the safe operation of oxygen-acetylene torches.
 Students will repair fasteners and perform battery charging and jump starting.
 Students will research vehicle information utilizing electronic technical information to determine the correct service procedures and specifications.